-COC will give written notice of 14 calendar days for nonpayment of rent.
-For all other lease terminations COC will give 30 days written notice or, if state or local law allows less than 30 days, such shorter notice will be given.
+For all other lease terminations, the COC will give 30 days written notice or, if state or local law allows less than 30 days, such shorter notice will be given.

-The Notice to Vacate that may be required under state or local law may be combined with or run concurrently with the notice of lease termination.
+The Notice to Vacate that may be required under state or local law may be combined with (run concurrently), or may run consecutive to the notice of lease termination The Notice to Vacate that may be required under state or local law may be combined with or run concurrently with the notice of lease termination.